 CONSOLIDATED FINANCIAL STATEMENTS

 Consolidated Financial Statements have been prepared by the Company in accordance withthe Indian Accounting Standards (Ind AS) 110 and 111 as specified in the Companies (IndianAccounting Standards) Rules 2015 and as per the provisions of Companies Act 2013.
-As per theprovisions of Section 136 of the Companies Act 2013 the Company has placed separatelythe audited accounts of its subsidiaries on its website www.aurobindo.com and copy ofaudited financial statements of its subsidiaries will be provided to the Members at theirrequest.
+TheCompany has placed separately the audited accounts of its subsidiaries on its websitewww.aurobindo.com in compliance with the provisions of Section 136 of the Companies Act2013.
+Audited financial statements of the Company's subsidiaries will be provided to theMembers on request.

 The Board of Directors has adopted the Whistle Blower Policy which is in compliancewith Section 177(9) of the Companies Act 2013 and Regulation 22 of the SEBI (ListingObligations and Disclosure Requirements) Regulations 2015.
 The Whistle Blower Policy aimsfor conducting the affairs in a fair and transparent manner by adopting highest standardsof professionalism honesty integrity and ethical behavior.
 All permanent employees andwhole-time directors of the Company are covered under the Whistle Blower Policy.

-Your Company has constituted an Internal Complaints Committee as per the SexualHarassment of Women at Workplace (Prevention Prohibition and Redressal) Act 2013and the Rules there under.
+Your Company has constituted an internal complaints committee in compliance with theSexual Harassment of Women at Workplace (Prevention Prohibition and Redressal) Act 2013and the Rules there under.
 The Company has a policy on prevention & prohibition ofsexual harassment at workplace.
-The policy provides for protection against sexualharassment of women at workplace and for prevention and redressal of such complaints.During the year no complaints have been received under the policy.
+The policy provides for protection against sexualharassment of women at workplace and for the prevention and redressal of such complaints.During the year no complaints have been received.

 MEETINGS OF THE BOARD

-The appointment of Mr. P. Sarath Chandra Reddy as the Whole-time Director of theCompany is being proposed at the ensuingAnnual General Meeting.
-The Board of Directorsrecommonds his appointment.
+The appointment of Mr. Rangaswamy Rathakrishnan Iyer as an Independent Director of theCompany for a period of two years upto February 8 2019 is being proposed at the ensuingAnnual General Meeting.
+The Board of Directors recommends his appointment.

 DETAILS OF DIRECTORS & KEY MANAGERIAL PERSONNEL